nanthasnk/Iris_Prediction_Web_App/README.md

 - Built a client-facing web application using streamlit and deployed it on Heroku.

 # Motivation
-> ***The best way to learn is by doing.
+***The best way to learn is by doing.
 The only way to build a strong work ethic is getting your hands dirty.*** - Alex Spanos <br>
-This quote inspired me to build my first web application for machine learning problem integrating my sofware engineering knowledge with data science and successfully hosting it on heroku.
+This inspired me to build my first web application for machine learning problem integrating my sofware engineering knowledge with data science and successfully hosting it on heroku.

 # DataSet Information